Jossroman/jossroman.github.io/_pages/about.md

 I am a macroeconomist with research interests in climate change, public policies, finance, and heterogeneities.

 I completed my PhD in economics at PSL Research University in December 2021.
-After visiting the Grantham Research Institute at the London School of Economics and Political Science, I recently joined the European Commission Joint Research Centre.
+After visiting the Grantham Research Institute at the London School of Economics and Political Science, I recently joined the European Commission's Joint Research Centre.

-The views expressed on this website and in my papers are my own and do not necessarily reflect the opinion of the European Commission.
+The views expressed on this website and in my papers are my own and do not necessarily reflect the opiniosn of the European Commission.